Marie Petit

-Marie Petit (born 1673) was a Frenchwoman who ran a successful gambling house in Paris.
+Marie Petit (born c.
+1673) was a Frenchwoman who ran a successful gambling house in Paris.
 When the new French ambassador to Safavid Persia needed funds, Petit funded his journey and traveled with him to Persia.
 Following the ambassador's sudden death, Petit conducted diplomatic meetings with leaders in the Safavid domains as a self-proclaimed ambassadress.
 She was later imprisoned and accused of prostitution, apostasy, and attempted murder.

 Life in Paris

 Marie Petit was born in Moulins, France, in 1673 to a cobbler and laundress.

 When Petit was in her twenties she moved to Paris, where she ran a gambling house, a maison de jeu, located between Mazarine and Rue Dauphine.
 Petit became very wealthy through her endeavors with the gambling house.

-In 1702, Petit met with Jean-Baptiste Fabre (ca.1650-1706) who had just been appointed as the French ambassador to Persia by King Louis XIV.
+In 1702, Petit met with Jean-Baptiste Fabre (c.
+1650–1706) who had just been appointed as the French ambassador to Persia by King Louis XIV.
 Scholars have suggested that they may have been neighbors or that Fabre was a frequent visitor at the gambling house.
 Fabre was thirty years her senior.
 Fabre needed funds for his journey and Petit lent him eight thousand livres in cash, around $450,000 in US dollars in 2020.
 Petit decided to travel with Fabre to Persia to make sure he followed through on the repayment.
 Scholars have also suggested that Petit may have also seen it as a business opportunity.

 Persia

-Travel to Persia (1705-1706)
+Travel to Persia (1705–1706)

 Petit and Fabre boarded the ship the Tridan in Toulon, France, on March 2, 1705.
 On their journey, they stopped in Alexandretta and Aleppo.
 In Aleppo, there were creditors that Fabre owed money to but he was unable to pay them.
 Petit loaned him another two thousand livres.
 They faced more troubles as they tried to leave Aleppo when officials would not allow them to leave.
 They contacted Fabre’s wife, Anne Cataro in Constantinople, to obtain transit permission from the French ambassador there, Charles de Ferriol.
 Fabre and Petit eventually traveled to Constantinople, where they stayed for more than a month.

 Finally, in June 1706, after traveling in disguise as merchants, they arrived in Yerevan in what was then Persia.
 Suddenly, on August 16, 1706, just a few months after their arrival, Fabre died, likely from poisoning while on a hunting trip.